Donald Trump inauguration: Here's a schedule of events

 Cox Media Group National Content Desk

-Donald Trump will be sworn into office as the 45th president of the United States on Friday.
+Donald Tump will be sworn into office as the 45th president of the United States on Friday.

-Between Thursday and Saturday, there are several events leading up to and following the swearing-in ceremony.

 >>Donald Trump's inauguration: What time, what channel, live-stream, schedule of events

-Note: >>Update: Donald Trump's inauguration: Here's a list of Democrats who are not attending